Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 11. Next Click on **Inventory** from the **General** section of the Microsoft Defender for Cloud.
 It shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are classified according to their health status.

-     > ❗ Important: <br>
+     > Info:
-     > Unmonitored VMs are considered as virtual machines that have Log Analytics agent deployed, but the agent isn't sending data or has other health issues.
+     > Unmonitored VMs are considered virtual machines that have a Log Analytics agent deployed, but the agent isn't sending data or has other health issues.

     ![Overview: Secure Score tile](../images/msdefender5.1.png)

 ### Task 2: Exploring Secure Score and Recommendations

 Previously, we briefly explored the Secure Score tile on the overview page.
 Now let’s dive into this capability and the associated recommendations.
 Microsoft Defender for Cloud continually assesses your resources.
-All findings are aggregated into a single score (Secure Score) which measures your current security posture of your subscription; the higher the score, the lower the identified risk level.
+All findings are aggregated into a single score (Secure Score) which measures the current security posture of your subscription; the higher the score, the lower the identified risk level.

 1. In the **Microsoft Defender for Cloud Overview blade**.
 From the left navigation pane, under the **Cloud Security** section, press on the **Secure posture** button.